project-sunbird/project-sunbird.github.io/pages/developer-docs/telemetry/overview.md

 published: true
 allowSearch: true
 ---

-## Overview

-This document explains the telemetry feature within the Sunbird context.

-The audience of this document are adopters of the Sunbird platform, EkStep partners and developers who wish to use the telemetry component within their own environment.
-It provides an understanding of the purpose of the telemetry component, other related components and how each component helps to log and sync telemetry data.

 ## What is Telemetry?

 The word ‘Telemetry’ is derived from its Greek etymological roots, tele - remote and metron - measure.